 or Regional Director with line authority over the program, project or

 activity.
 Programs, projects and activities below the $1 million threshold

 that are not subject to formal value analysis study are nonetheless

-encouraged to apply the value analysis methods identified in section
+encouraged to apply the value analysis methods identified in section 4 of this